Skip to main contentAccessibility Statement

 • developing independence skills

-Young people who need more help and support than a mainstream FE college could normally provide from their own resources may need an EHC plan.
+Young people who need more help and support than a mainstream FE college could normally provide from their own resources may need an Educational Health and Care needs assessment.
 They may transition to college with an EHC plan or you, the young person or the college can request an EHC Assessment.

 Specialist colleges and learning providers